0nlgally/Uh/README.md

 8. Clingy.
 9. Affectionate.
     • I'm a loving person.
-10. I suddenly shift to my emotional gang sometimes, **so don't expect me to be dry.** ☏
+10. I suddenly shift to my emotional gang sometimes, **so don't expect me to be dry.** But if you really feel hurt because I act cold, i'll try to keep up my tone, don't ever though about that 'I found you annoying' or something like that.
+And if i really don't want to and it made you feel weird, please I'm just having a bad day, but Ill try not to break our friendship by a simple mistake.
 11. Favorite ships from UT is GENO and REAPER, also Ink And Error. —     • From GI, I don't think so, maybe Nefer and Lauma.
 12. I easily get anxious of you, so please be honest with me.
+13. I am very shy and awkward at first, but I will be interesting and energetic once you get to know me.
+14. I am 13y.
+15. Bday: JULY 30
+16. Feel free to c*h me if you are not in the mood or like something is bothering you, I love comforting people by making them feel safe with cuddles!
 _____
 # INT. ✔